HefnySco/drone_engage_wiki/source/de-web-plugin.rst

 ==================

-Web Plugin streams telemetry data from :ref:`de-web-client` to GCS apps such as Mission Planner, QGround Control or similar GCS applications to your vehicle via Andruav.
+Web Plugin streams telemetry data from :ref:`de-web-client` to GCS apps such as Mission Planner, QGround Control or similar GCS applications to your vehicle via :term:`Andruav`.

 You can connect directly from :ref:`de-web-client`.
 This plugin can run on Windows, MacOS & Linux.